jdersch/PERQemu/PERQemu/Readme.txt

 Workaround:  None, yet.
 This is due to serious deficiencies in the C#/Mono System.IO.Ports.SerialPort implementation that will require a reworking of the emulator's port handling.

-4. Video glitches when running RasterOp-heavy programs.

-Symptoms:  Heavy use of RasterOp such as demonstrated by the SIGGRAPH demos can produce visible screen "tearing" or pauses where the frame count drops to 0.0.
-Typically the screen "snaps back" to normal frame rates within a few seconds.

-Workaround:  None, yet.
-This is mostly manifested by older OSes that are based on older RasterOp microcode that does not properly meet the timing requirements of the LineCounter interrupt.
-POS F.0 and F.1 exhibit serious issues; the same demo on F.15 (which incorporates newer RasterOp microcode) runs flawlessly.
-I am investigating ways the emulator might detect or work around this, assuming it isn't a very obscure bug in PERQemu itself...

 5.0 History and Roadmap